prasadrenukdas/wawa-jr/README.md

 start`.
 In some cases, `yarn` _is_ the base command.

 You can create a base project by cloning this or by using `react-native init` and copying over the relevant content / files that you need.
-Copying the boilerplate is recommended at this time.
+Cloning and working from the boilerplate is recommended at this time.

 Once you have your base project, run `yarn install`.

-Now run `npx react-native-rename $PROJECT` with your app name, bundle identifier, and other information that needs to be changed from the boilerplate.
+Now run `npx react-native-rename $PROJECT_NAME -b $BUNDLE_ID`.
+You will be prompted for the app name, bundle identifier, and other information that needs to be changed from the boilerplate.
 See: https://github.com/junedomingo/react-native-rename

+## Dependencies
+This boilerplate project is built with recommended dependencies for Mobiquity React Native app development. *Using these dependencies is highly recommended and has the most support*.
+Don't use an alternative unless you have a good reason that's been approved by the team.

+* react-native-navigation -- navigation
+* redux + react-redux -- state management
+* redux-observable -- side effects

+**This list will probably also include `react-native-elements` which has not been fully analyzed yet**.

 ## Development
 The easiest way to develop locally is to start the local development server and